Franceshe/Protocol-Buffer-Python/README.md

 * gRPC provides protocol buffer compiler plugins that generate client- and server-side code.

+## Why use Protocol Buffer:
+* Good for serialize and retrieve structured data

+### Alternative method:
+* Python pickling.
+Can't share data with applications written in C++ or Java etc.
+* Serialize data to XML, XML is notoriously space intensive, and encoding/decoding it can impose a huge performance penalty on applications.
+Navigating an XML DOM tree is considerably more complicated than navigating simple fields

+## Protocol Buffer demo application in python:
+* Define message formats in a .proto file.
+* Use the protocol buffer compiler.
+* Use the Python protocol buffer API to write and read messages.

 ## gprc
 ### gprc defines 4 kind of services: